Cumulative Regret Analysis of the Piyavskii--Shubert Algorithm and Its Variants for Global Optimization: Global optimization algorithmic framework

-Piyavskii–Shubert algorithm and its variants generally work by creating a function $f^L(\cdot)$, which globally lower bounds the objective function $f(\cdot)$.
-At each time $t$, the lower bounding function $f^L(\cdot)$ is updated (or recreated), hence, we have a time varying function $f_t^L(\cdot)$.
-Each $f_t^L(\cdot)$ is created by using the information of the past estimations $\{x_\tau\}_{\tau=1}^{t-1}$ and their function evaluations $\{f(x_\tau)\}_{\tau=1}^{t-1}$.
-Each estimation $x_t$ are selected from the global minima of the lower bounding function $f_t^L(\cdot)$.
+In this section\footnote{We use $\log(\cdot)$ to denote the base-$2$ logarithm.} , we provide the algorithmic framework for various Piyavskii--Shubert variants, which can efficiently optimize the objective function $f(\cdot)$ with low regret bounds.
+Piyavskii–Shubert variants generally work by creating a function $F(\cdot)$, which globally lower bounds the objective function $f(\cdot)$.
+At each time $t$, the lower bounding function $F(\cdot)$ is updated (or recreated), hence, we have a time varying function $F_t(\cdot)$.
+Each $F_t(\cdot)$ is created by using the information of the past evaluations $\{f(x_\tau)\}_{\tau=1}^{t-1}$ and the query points $\{x_\tau\}_{\tau=1}^{t-1}$.
+Each estimation $x_t$ are selected from the global minima of the lower bounding function $F_t(\cdot)$.
+Based on this methodology, we provide a general global optimization algorithmic framework in \cref{alg}.

-We next provide a general lower bounding algorithm, which we are going to use in our analysis.
-Without loss of generality let

-since for any arbitrary interval $\Theta$ as defined in \eqref{eq:domainT}, we can reduce it to the problem of optimization in the interval $[0,1]$ after translating and scaling of the variable $x$.

-The algorithm works as the following. \begin{enumerate} \item For starters, we sample (evaluate) the boundary points $x=0$ and $x=1$, then we receive their function evaluations $f(0)$ and $f(1)$. \item If possible, using $x_0=0, x_1=1, f_0=f(0), f_1=f(1)$ as inputs; we determine a candidate point $x$ in the interval $(x_0,x_1)$, set its score $s$, add it to the candidate list. \item We sample the point in the candidate list with the lowest score and remove it from the list.
-Let that point be $x_m$ and its functional evaluation $f_m=f(x_m)$.
-Let $x_m$ be the only sampled point between the previously sampled points $x_l$ and $x_r$ (i.e., $x_m\in(x_l,x_r)$) with the corresponding functional evaluations $f_l=f(x_l)$ and $f_r=f(x_r)$ respectively. \item We repeat Step \ref{item:candidate} with the inputs: $x_0=x_l$, $x_1=x_m$, $f_0=f(x_l)$, $f_1=f(x_m)$. \item We repeat Step \ref{item:candidate} with the inputs: $x_0=x_m$, $x_1=x_r$, $f_0=f(x_m)$, $f_1=f(x_r)$. \item We return to Step \ref{item:sample}. \end{enumerate}

-There are two key points in this algorithm: \begin{itemize} \item Firstly, instead of creating the whole lower bounding function $f_t^L(\cdot)$, this algorithm only creates the minima and their function evaluations in $f_t^L(\cdot)$. \item Secondly, the algorithm updates the lower bounding function by only using the newly sampled points and their evaluations (i.e., piecewise).
-Hence, the existing minima which are not sampled, remain the same and only the relevant new minima are added.
-Between any two sampled adjacent points, there is at most one candidate (local minimum). \end{itemize}
+There exist two key points in this algorithm: \begin{itemize*} \item Firstly, instead of creating the whole lower bounding function $F_t(\cdot)$, our framework only creates the relevant minima and their function evaluations in $F_t(\cdot)$, i.e., the next query $x_t$ and its score $s_t$. \item Secondly, the algorithm updates the lower bounding function by only using the newly evaluated points and their evaluations.
+The lower bounding functions are created in a piecewise manner using the respective boundary evaluations. \end{itemize*} We observe that the creation of the proxy function itself is inconsequential and the important aspect is determining its extrema.
+In another perspective, we postulate that it comes down to determining some candidate points and lower bounding scores.

-The stopping criterion for the algorithm can be diverse: \begin{itemize} \item We can stop the algorithm after some amount of trials. \item We can stop the algorithm after we reach a satisfactory closeness to the functional evaluation of the minimizer $x_*$ in \eqref{eq:min}. \item We can stop the algorithm after no candidate points remain in the candidate list. \end{itemize}